General-relativistic hydrodynamics of non-perfect fluids: 3+1 conservative formulation and application to viscous black-hole accretion: Introduction

 The emergence of turbulence clearly represents a challenge for numerical-relativity simulations, which can only be performed with limited resolutions and are normally carried out with resolutions that are well above the scale at which turbulence is physically quenched off.
-As a result, a number of studies have employed effective shear-viscous models in order to capture the effects of magneto-turbulent motion in the remnant of BNS mergers.
-An approach to handle this problem has been suggested with the use of general-relativistic large-eddy simulations (LES) in pure hydrodynamics.
+As a result, a number of studies have employed effective shear-viscous models in order to capture the effects of the magneto-turbulent motion in the remnant of BNS mergers.
+An approach to handle this problem has been suggested via the use of general-relativistic large-eddy simulations (LES) in pure hydrodynamics.
 This method maps effects from numerical calculations with high resolution to simulations with lower resolution, which would otherwise disappear in an implicit filtering procedure \citep{Radice2017, Radice2018, Radice2018a, Radice2020}.
 The same method has been systematically extended to the full set GRMHD equations to study the amplification of the magnetic field shortly after merger \citep{Vigano2020,Aguilera-Miret2020}.
-In this way, it was shown that by considering the subgrid-scale model for the induction equation only, and suitably increasing (well above the expected value of order one) the phenomenological coefficients associated with the LES terms, magnetic-field strengths comparable to an high-resolution direct simulation can be achieved.
+In this way, it was shown that by considering the subgrid-scale model for the induction equation only, and suitably increasing well above the expected value of order one the phenomenological coefficients associated with the LES terms, magnetic-field strengths can be achieved that are comparable to those measured with a high-resolution direct simulation.